 'I’m planning to book a holiday and get travel cover'

-Lots of travel insurance providers won’t cover you for Coronavirus-related issues, and the few that do only offer cover if you catch the virus abroad – or in some cases, if you cancel due to catching COVID-19.
+Last year, lots of travel insurance providers wouldn’t cover coronavirus-related issues, and the few that did only offered cover if you catch the virus abroad – or in some cases, if you cancel due to catching COVID-19.